mihajlija/perf-budget/using-bundlesize-with-travis-ci/index.md

+---
+page_type: guide
+title: Using bundlesize with Travis CI
+author: mihajlija
+description: |
+  You’ve done hard work to get fast, now make sure you stay fast by automating performance testing with Lighthouse CI.
+web_lighthouse: N/A
+web_updated_on: 2018-12-06
+web_published_on: 2018-11-05
+wf_blink_components: N/A
+---

-Using bundlesize with Travis CI
+# Using bundlesize with Travis CI

 Using [bundlesize](https://github.com/siddharthkp/bundlesize) with [Travis CI](https://travis-ci.com/) lets you define performance budgets with minimal setup and enforce them as part of your development workflow.
 Travis CI is a service that runs tests for your app in the cloud every time you push code to GitHub.
 You can [configure your repository](https://help.github.com/articles/about-required-status-checks/) so that it won’t allow merging pull-requests unless the bundlesize tests have passed.